 - 2. Fold a small piece of paper and tape the needles inside the folded paper.
 Mark the paper with the needle eye ends “S” and the needle point ends “N”.

 - 3. Insert the third needle in clay.
 Balance the paper on top of needle.
 Notice the paper will always point to the north (in the northward direction).
 Tap one end of the paper, does the paper return to its original position?

-Step 3: Place the pencil on the top of a plastic cup with the needle hanging inside the cup.
+- 4. To use outdoors, fasten paper to a pencil with thread.
+Place the pencil on the top of a glass jar with the needle hanging inside the cup.
 Now watch as the needle spins and points north.

-Step 4: Turn the cup in place.
+- 5. Turn the jar in place.
 Does the needle continue to point north?
-It should!

 The metallic core of the earth helps create the earth’s magnetic field with north and south poles.
 The compass reacts with the earth’s poles to point in the direction of the earth’s North Pole.

 Rubbing the magnet against the needle in one direction caused the iron atoms in the object to line up and create a weak magnetic field, which made the needle behave like a magnet.
 You had to rub in one direction to get the atoms to all line up in the same manner.
 If you had rubbed back and forth, the atoms would not have lined up as well, and the magnetic field would probably not be as strong, if one was created at all.
 Magnetism created in this manner is called induced magnetism.